genomic-medicine-sweden/metaval/docs/usage.md

 ## Core Nextflow arguments

 > [!NOTE]
-> These options are part of Nextflow and use a _single_ hyphen (pipeline parameters use a double-hyphen)
+> These options are part of Nextflow and use a _single_ hyphen (pipeline parameters use a double-hyphen).

 ### `-profile`